 The John Cornforth Memorial Lectures tell the story of the country house and its estate, as seen through the eyes of the private owner.
-Proudly presented in association with Christie’s, the lecture series celebrates John Cornforth’s invaluable contribution to architectural history.
+Proudly presented in association with Christie’s and Carter Jonas, the lecture series celebrates John Cornforth’s invaluable contribution to architectural history.
 This year, the proceeds of the lectures will be donated to the Historic Houses Foundation.

 John Cornforth (1937–2004) was one of the best known architectural historians of his day and a leading authority on the English country house.
 Author of numerous books and more than 800 articles in Country Life, where for many years he was Architectural Editor, he shared his time and knowledge with country house owners and the National Trust as well as encouraging and mentoring young curators and architectural historians.

 Wednesday 8 February 2023 - Robert Parker on Browsholme Hall (In Person and Online)

 Tuesday 7 March 2023 - Lady Proby on Elton Hall (In Person and Online)

 Wednesday 19 April 2023 - James and Claire Birch on Doddington Hall (In Person and Online)

 Doors open: 6:30pm BST

 Lecture: 7pm – 8pm BST

 How can I contact the organiser with any questions?

 If you have any queries about the lecture series then please contact: email@example.com